galform/get_nebular_emission/README.rst

 ------
 **eml_io**

-· Set the program to deal with hsf5 files.
+· Set the program to deal with hdf5 files.

 · Allow for (12 + log(O/H)) direct input.

 · Search a more efficient way to do the temporary file and allow to take more or less components.

 · Search a more efficient way to do the reduced_file, maybe matrix form.
 It is necessary the column stack for the header, maybe another function more efficient.
-There is a last row in the file to reduce that is not a list of floats, it is a sentence, so the code gives an error, we must think a way to do not take the last row if it is not make of floats.
+If there is a last row in the file to reduce, that is not a list of floats but a sentence, the code gives an error, we must think a way to do not take the last row if it is not make of floats.

 · Explore star models for differents IMF for the conversion from the Lyman Continuum photons to the instantaneous SFR.
 Investigate the single stellar populations (SSP).